velikanghost/nadcp_dot_fun/README.md

 - Retrieving account positions and created tokens
 - Listing tokens by various criteria (creation time, market cap, latest trade)
 - Fetching token market data, chart information, swap history, and holder lists
+- Getting information about market types (CURVE and DEX)
+- Buying and selling tokens through bonding curve or DEX

 All data is fetched directly from the Nad.fun API in real-time, with no mock data.